cambs-repeaters/cambridgerepeaters.net/rally.md

 The rally is held annually at Foxton Village Hall, Hardman Road, Foxton, Cambridge, Cambs, CB22 6RN.

+Sorry, we are unable to allow dogs (except registered service dogs) on site due to land owner requirements.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2450.1192457020493!2d0.05789691619935725!3d52.113959079739246!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x0!2zNTLCsDA2JzUwLjMiTiAwwrAwMyczNi4zIkU!5e0!3m2!1sen!2suk!4v1619475969131!5m2!1sen!2suk" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

 Trader setup starts at 7:30am.

-Opening time for visitors is 09:30am, suggested donation £4, with a discount of £2 for occupants in a single vehicle to encourage car sharing.
+Opening time for visitors is 09:30am, suggested donation £4, with a discount of £2 per additional occupant in a single vehicle to encourage car sharing.
 Free entrance to Cambridgeshire Repeater Group members.

 The RSGB join us with their ever-popular book stall, and a burger van from 08:00 or so.